JoinCODED/DEMO-Express-Middleware/README.md

 - Routes
 - Controllers

-(Add discussion link here)

 ### Demo:

 **Express Routers**

 To clean up our routes, we will move them all out of `app.js` into a folder that handles all of our routes.
 In this folder, we will create multiple **mini express applications**.

-1. Let's start with creating our `routes` folder and a file for the main routes `cookies.js`.
+1. Let's start with creating a folder called `api`.
+Inside it, we will create a folder called `cookies`.
+Inside it, we will create a file called `routes.js`.

 2. To create our mini-app we will use a method from `express` called `Router()` which is a complete router system that will handle the routing on behalf of our express app.
-So in `cookies.js` we will require `express` and define our mini-app `router`.
+So in `routes.js` we will require `express` and define our mini-app `router`.

    ```javascript
    const express = require("express");
    const router = express.Router();
    ```

-3. Go back to `app.js` and cut `(CTRL/CMD + X)` ALL the routes and paste them in `routes/cookies.js` and change `app` to `router`.
+3. Go back to `app.js` and cut ALL the routes and paste them in `cookies/routes.js` and change `app` to `router`.
 So, this `router` will be handling all the routes for now.

    ```javascript
    // Cookie Create